Negative Creep

 "Negative Creep" is a song by the American rock band Nirvana, written by vocalist and guitarist, Kurt Cobain.
 It is the seventh song on their debut album Bleach, released in June 1989.

-Early history
+Background and composition

 "Negative Creep" was written by Cobain in 1988.
 To date, no demo version of the song has appeared on official releases or bootlegs.

-Bleach

 "Negative Creep" was one of nine songs recorded during Nirvana's third studio session, in December 1988 and January 1989 at Reciprocal Recording in Seattle, Washington, that were released on their July 1989 debut album, Bleach.
 According to producer Jack Endino, the band, featuring then-drummer Chad Channing along with Cobain and bassist Krist Novoselic, recorded as quickly as possible, with the intention of recording a full album rather than an EP as requested by their then-label, Sub Pop.
 In a 2004 interview with Rob Nash of The Independent, Endino recalled that the band would record the instruments "in one or two takes", and Cobain would then record the vocals in usually a single take.